-Restaurateur Nobu first popularized this intriguing miso marinade for fish, which lends an intensely rich, caramelized taste and toothsome texture to an ordinary catch.
+Restaurateur Nobu Matsuhisa first popularized this intriguing miso cod, which relies on a miso marinade for fish to lend an intensely rich, caramelized taste, and toothsome texture to an ordinary catch.
 Go ahead.
-Channel your inner Nobu.
+Channel your inner Nobu.–Renee Schettler

-- 2 cups (16 ounces) white or yellow miso paste
+- 2 cups white or yellow miso paste

 - Canola oil